Thomega35/Vercel-WebSite/README.md

 ### Author

-Developed by [Thomas Delapart](https://github.com/Thomega35/) you can reach me by Email : thomega35@gmail.com or Personal umber : 0770261252
+Developed by [Thomas Delapart](https://github.com/Thomega35/) you can reach me by Email : thomega35@gmail.com